k0retux/fuddly/docs/source/data_model.rst

     :meth:`fuzzfmk.data_model.Node.unfreeze()` will provoke the call of
     this method on the already existing generated node (and if it didn't exist by this time it would have been computed first).
+  - ``MH.Custo.Gen.TriggerLast``: By default, this mode is *disabled*.
+    If enabled, the triggering of a generator is postpone until everything else has been resolved.
+It is especially
+    useful when you describe a generator that use a node with an existence condition and that this condition cannot be resolved at the time the generator would normally trigger (which is when it is reached while walking through the graph).

   For *function* node, the customizable behaviors mode are: